souravkaran988/Spotify-Lyric-AI/README.md

 ---

+## ❓ Problem Statement

+Traditional music search engines rely heavily on **keyword matching** (Lexical Search).
+If a user makes a typo, misremembers a lyric, or provides a partial sentence, standard database queries often fail to return the correct song.

+Furthermore, most lyric datasets and search models are biased towards English content, leaving a gap for regional languages like **Hindi**, where users often search using Romanized text (Hinglish).

+**The Solution:**
+This project replaces rigid keyword matching with **Semantic Vector Search**.
+By training a Deep Learning model to embed lyrics into a 128-dimensional vector space, the system can understand the *context* of a query.
+This allows it to identify songs even when the user's input is incomplete, vague, or linguistically mixed.

+---

 ## 🚀 Key Features

 * **🧠 Context-Aware Lyric Search:** unlike a simple keyword search (Ctrl+F), this AI uses vector embeddings.
 It can match a user's rough memory of lyrics to the actual song.